Romsdu69anciennement26/tpelimination_rdd/README.md

 _quality analysis post-cleaning: the reports of all samples were aggregated in one reader-friendly file using the multiqc method.

-_Index building for pseudomapping of the sample reads: The first step was to import the annotated M.belari DNA Coding Sequences (CDS) from the WormBase Parasite database:scripts/download_fasta_CDS_belari_for_mapping.sh.
-The annoted coding sequences (cds) will be used for the index construction.
+_Index building for pseudomapping of the sample reads: The first step was to import the annotated M.belari DNA Coding Sequences (CDS) from the WormBase Parasite database: scripts/download_fasta_CDS_belari_for_mapping.sh.
+The annoted CDS will be used for the index construction.

-_index constrution: construction of a transcription index using kallisto.
-The index is based on cds (coding sequences) of M.belari, and will be used for the pseudomapping of the samples read : scripts/fastafiles_indexed.sh
+_transcription index constrution: made using kallisto.
+The index is based on cds  of M.belari, and will be used for the pseudomapping of the samples reads: scripts/fastafiles_indexed.sh

-Quantification running:
+## Quantification running:

 _pseudomapping: Each sample was pseudomapped to the index constructed using kallisto, reads were taken at one end.
 Arbitrary lengths and standard deviation were first provided based on the sequencing quality analysis.
 We finally chose a fragment length of 552 and a standard deviation of 200, based on the sequencing report of the Illumina data from IGFL: scripts/quantification.sh

-_aggregating report: The pseudo-mapping data from each sample was aggregated into a single file: scripts/aggregated_results.sh.
+_aggregating: The pseudo-mapping data from each sample was aggregated into a single file: scripts/aggregated_results.sh.
 By analyzing the aggregation ratio, a low mapping ratio (less than 30%) was measured.
 Several hypotheses explaining this phenomenon have been ruled out (such as potential contamination or a poorly annotated genome) but it is possible that the Kallisto parameters themselves impact on the mapping ratio.

+### Count matrix:

+We created a count matrix, summarizing the number of fragments attributed to each gene for each sample.

+_count matrix analyses: Quantification data were first imported in R with the tximport function.
+The results of the count table analysis are summarized and explained in the .Rmd file.
+Sample quality was first analyzed using principal component analysis (PCA).
+A focus was made on genes showing differential expression (up- or down-regulated) when comparing during and before/after genome removal.
+Some genes and even some expression patterns (e.g. staircase) were thus revealed and constitute interesting targets to be investigated.The interaction of genes with similar expression profiles was evaluated using the CCSB Interactome Database.

+# Further directions

+Some genes with a really interesting expression profile during and around the time of genome silencing were identified, including genes with a nuclease function.
+A next step could be to knockout these targets to analyze whether the genome silencing process is altered.

-# JOUR 2
+# Credits

-Auj : utilisation de R pour fusionner diff échantillons venant de kallisto : tx import, mais pb pour comparer les echant si on importe nos données brutes de bash : entre echant one st pas sur que ce soit normalisé : meme si on a mis ADN en qtité équimolaire c’est pas sur que ce soit vraiment identique : outil DESeq2 qui permet normaliser données selon un certn modèle et ensuite l’utilise pr faire comparaison

-_ensutie on fait la PCA: principal compoentn analysis :
+This work is based on the project of Carine and her colleagues.
+It could be carried out thanks to the precious help of Carine, and the supervision of Marie.
+Finally, the excellent Nina, Louna and Quentin led this work with me.